V2.2: Building a web app

 To create a books table, we need to generate a migration:

-$ hanami generate migration create_books
+$ bundle exec hanami generate migration create_books

 Edit the migration file to create a books table with title and author columns and a primary key: